AndrewKraevskii/raytracer/README.md

 I'm tring to implement raytracer by following [this](https://matklad.github.io/2022/12/31/raytracer-construction-kit.html) article.

+It uses QOI image format to store images.
+So if you want to try it you need to find qoi viewer (I use aseprite for that)

 ## Running localy

 If you want to try and run it yourself you'll need to install zig compiler (master branch).